shreytheshreyas/tp/docs/UserGuide.md

 ## 3. Home View
 As a project manager, you need to have a quick overview of all the projects that are under your charge.
-Apart from just projects, you would want to be able to see who is working on what so that you can allocate work evenly across members.
+Apart from just projects, you would want to be able to see what your members are working on, so that you can allocate work evenly across your members.
 The Home View does just that.
 You get a concise display of the full list of projects and members that are under your purview.

 At a glance, you see the most important details about your project including its status, deadline and number of tasks completed.

-The Home View also conveniently provides warnings for uncompleted tasks with imminent deadlines.
+The Home View also conveniently provides you with warnings for uncompleted tasks with imminent deadlines.

 Remarks shown for each project depends on the deadline of its tasks.
-1. Task not done and has an upcoming deadline due in 5 days or less - `!!!Warning!!!` and countdown to deadline shown.
+Task that you have not completed and has an upcoming deadline due in 5 days or less will have `!!!Warning!!!` shown in the remarks as well as a countdown to deadline.
-2. Task not done and has deadline due in 6 days or more - Name of task and date of deadline shown.
+Task that you have not completed but has a deadline due in 6 days or more will just have the name of task and date of deadline displayed in the remarks.

 > ### :bulb: Accessing Home View